Skip to main content

 Ryman Auditorium

-Known as the “Mother Church of Country Music,” Ryman Auditorium helped transform Nashville into a legendary music destination.
-Since 1892, the venue has hosted notable stars such as Elvis Presley, Johnny Cash, Van Morrison, and Minnie Pearl.
-Today, visitors can tour the 2,362-seat auditorium, visit the museum, or catch a live show.
+Known as the "Mother Church of Country Music," the Ryman Auditorium is one of Nashville's most iconic venues, helping the city transform into a legendary music destination.
+Since opening in 1892, it has hosted legends such as Louis Armstrong, Elvis Presley, Johnny Cash, and Van Morrison.
+Today, visitors can tour the historic theater, visit the museum, or experience the venue's world-class acoustics during a live performance.

 Travelers can visit independently or on a Nashville tour—ride a hop-on hop-off trolley and stop at the Ryman Auditorium for a self-guided tour or take a guided backstage tour to see dressing rooms, exhibits, multimedia presentations, historic memorabilia, and artifacts.